rabeehcv/Spring-Boot/Notes.md

 @EnableAutoConfiguration: Enables Spring Boot's auto-configuration mechanism, which automatically configures beans based on classpath dependencies.

-- @RestController is a specialized annotation in Spring Framework primarily used for developing RESTful web services.
+- @RestController is a specialized annotation in Spring Framework primarily used for developing RESTful web services(RESTful Web Service is a type of web service that follows the Representational State Transfer (REST) architectural style).
 It serves as a convenient shorthand for combining two other annotations:

 @Controller: Indicates that the class is a controller, capable of handling web requests.